Some apps send data about menstruation, home buying to Facebook, WSJ reports

 Breaking News Emails

-SAN FRANCISCO — Popular apps that help people measure their heart rate, track their menstrual cycle or search for a home are sending some of that sensitive information to Facebook within seconds of its being recorded, The Wall Street Journal reported on Friday.
+SAN FRANCISCO — Popular apps that help users measure their heart rate, track their menstrual cycle or search for a home are sending some of that sensitive information to Facebook within seconds of the data being recorded, The Wall Street Journal reported Friday.

-It is the latest in a series of recent examples of tech companies sharing personal data without the explicit permission of its users, adding to mounting privacy concerns and spurring a movement to push tech firms to be more transparent and forthcoming with users.
+It is the latest in a series of recent examples of technology companies sharing personal data without the explicit permission of their users, adding to mounting privacy concerns and spurring a movement to push the firms to be more transparent.

 The apps are sharing the data so they can use a Facebook analytics tool that allows developers to measure how people use their apps and potentially target them with personalized ads, often without any prominent or specific disclosure, the newspaper said.